Ingredients to Avoid at Home | Everlasting Organics

 Laundry detergents, stain removers, and brightening fabric treatments

-1,4-Dioxane (in laundry detergents) Carcinogen Risk
+1,4-Dioxane (in laundry detergents) Probable Carcinogen

 Found In Products Containing